keboola/connection-docs/components/data-apps/general-design-guide/index.md

 ### Set Up Caches

-Set the `ttl` based on your app's needs.
+Set the `ttl` parameter based on your app's needs.

 ```
 # Fetching data